signaldatascience/R-curriculum/assignments/1-r-programming/4-functional-programming/r-functional.md

 Now, perhaps I would like to calculate the mean of every column.

-One way to do this is to loop through the columns and use the `mean()` function:
+One way to do this is to loop through the columns and use `mean()`:

 ```r
 > means = c()